-COMM - Communication Arts & Science
+COMM - Communication

-COMM1010: Introduction to Communication
+COMM1010 : Introduction to Communication

 An introduction to the foundations of the field of communication and the communication process.
-Topics will include communication theories, focus on varied areas of communication, and how communication affects society and research in the field.
+Topics will focus on varied areas of communication, communication theories, and how communication affects society and research in the field.